WiiMagine/PokeMu-GO/README.md

 # How To Use PokeMu-GO ?

-download on releses tab
+download on relese tab
 - extract the pblish.zip
 - open the setup.exe
 - finish !
+- click Setting tab
+- set as you want
+- save
+- and lets Start Bot